VLASS Progress

 Instructions:

-Explore the progress of the Sky Survey by clicking and dragging with your mouse.
+Explore the progress of the Sky Survey by clicking and dragging with your mouse. drag_pan

 Search for constellations, stars, galaxies and more by name.

-Click the icon to get started.
+Click the search icon to get started.

 Need some direction?
-Check out these objects that have been observed by VLASS by clicking on each name below*:
+Check out these objects that have been observed by VLASS by clicking left_click on each name below*:

 Jupiter